Insight: Who got Facebook shares? Fairness may not come into it

 Some analysts expect Facebook shares to rise by as much as 50 percent, or even more on the first day.

 Facebook and underwriters, as usual, kept mum about overall demand ahead of the IPO.
-Facebook, which will trade under the ticker FB, did not return calls for comment.
+Facebook, which will trade under the ticker FB (FB.O), did not return calls for comment.

 There have been growing expectations in the market that small investors, as opposed to big pension and mutual fund managers, will get as much as 30 percent of the deal.
 That's a bigger chunk than the 10 percent to 15 percent that is typically allocated to retail investors.
 It is a result of efforts by Facebook executives to make shares available to more users.